google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/promises.md

     }

-…which I pretty much [lifted verbatim from Q](https://github.com/kriskowal/q/blob/db9220d714b16b96a05e9a037fa44ce581715e41/q.js#L500), but adapted for JavaScript promises.
+… which I pretty much [lifted verbatim from Q](https://github.com/kriskowal/q/blob/db9220d714b16b96a05e9a037fa44ce581715e41/q.js#L500), but adapted for JavaScript promises.
 With this, we can take our final best-case chapter example, mix it with a load of new ES6 goodness, and turn it into:

     spawn(function *() {
       try {